 Connecticut legalized online gambling, including sports betting, on May 27th 2021 when Gov. Ned Lamont signed HB6451 into law.
 The Connecticut online gambling law requires sportsbooks to be tethered to the two existing landbased casinos in the state – Mohegan Sun and Foxwoods Casino Resort.
-In August 2021, the Connecticut Lottery announced it awarded the third license to Rush Street Interactive.
+In August 2021, the Connecticut Lottery announced that it has awarded the third license to Rush Street Interactive.

-⭐ Sportsbooks in Connecticut
+⭐ Sportsbook Promos in Connecticut

 |Online Sportsbook||Partner||Sports Betting Bonus|

 |Fanduel Sportsbook CT||The Mohegan Tribe||$1,000 Risk Free Bet|

 |DraftKings Online Sportsbook CT||Mashantucket Pequot||20% up to $1,000 Deposit Match|